geoffdavis/esphome-mitsubishiheatpump/README.md

     id: hp

 sensor:
-  # You could use a Bluetooth temperature sensor
+  # You could use a Bluetooth temperature sensor as the source...
   - platform: atc_mithermometer
     mac_address: "XX:XX:XX:XX:XX:XX"
     temperature: